hashicorp/terraform-provider-tfe/README.md

 $ make build
 ```

-To use the compiled provider binary, you have a several different options:
+To use the compiled provider binary, you have several different options:
 * You can copy the provider binary to your `~/.terraform.d/plugins` directory by running the following command:
    ```sh
    $ mv $GOPATH/bin/terraform-provider-tfe ~/.terraform.d/plugins